-Working as a travel presenter for the past 15 years has taken me all over the world and I’ve been fortunate enough to experience incredible destinations, however our schedules are structured, to the minute, there isn’t any time to create your own adventure.
-Now when I travel for pleasure I like to let my days unfold as they will and when it comes to accommodation I often just book the first night or two before leaving home, then once I have a feel for the place settle in to where feels right.
+Working as a travel presenter for the past 15 years has taken me all over the world, and I’ve been fortunate enough to experience incredible destinations.
+However, our schedules are structured, to the minute, there isn’t any time to create your adventure.
+Now when I travel for pleasure, I like to let my days unfold as they will and when it comes to accommodation I often just book the first night or two before leaving home, then once I have a feel for the place settle into where feels right.

-I spent a week in Marrakech and I found it the perfect amount of time.
-I managed to get a really good feel for the place and got to know some locals who always gave me the best information on where to go and what to do, it always pays to ask the locals.
-I found a few favorite places to eat and enjoy a sunset cocktail.
-After a busy day of wondering the souks, exhausted from shopping and bartering my choice of place to hang out and have a mint tea and a bite to eat was the Cafe des Espices located at the Rahba Kedima Square or the Spice Market.
+I spent a week in Marrakech, and I found it the perfect amount of time.
+I managed to get an excellent feel for the place and got to know some locals who always gave me the best information on where to go and what to do, it always pays to ask the locals.
+I found a few favourite places to eat and enjoy a sunset cocktail.
+After a busy day of wondering the souks, exhausted from shopping and bartering my choice of location to hang out and have a mint tea and a bite to eat was the Cafe des Espices located at the Rahba Kedima Square or the Spice Market.

 Back at the Spice Market I find a comfortable seat at Nomad, again on the roof top, over looking Marrakech, extending out to the breathtaking Atlas Mountains.
 Nomad offers a modern twist on traditional Moroccan fare.
 The chicken tagine is to die for, tender and spiced to perfection.
 Before my meal I begin with a refreshing cucumber martini.
 Sipping on my drink while being drenched in the dusty pink sunset and listening to the call to prayer, is simply mesmerizing.

 Nomad is one of the more expensive places to eat and drink in Marrakech.
 However, it should be experienced even if for a drink and nibbles.